Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Stations that fail to conduct the required testing may be hit with large non-compliance fines.

 In some cases, OSHA has fined departments $1,000 per infraction.
-A fire department in Hartford, Connecticut faced up to $5,000 in fines after an inspector found the following violations:
+For instance, one fire department in Hartford, Connecticut faced up to $5,000 in fines after an inspector found the following violations:

 • Failure to ensure that all firefighters had been fit tested for a breathing apparatus, which prevents poison gas from being inhaled.